 How Do Kids and Teens Get Concussions?

-Sports-related concussions are becoming more common.
-The risk is highest for kids who play football, ice hockey, lacrosse, soccer, and field hockey.
+Most concussions in kids and teens happen while playing sports.
+The risk is highest for cheerleaders and kids who play football, ice hockey, lacrosse, soccer, and field hockey.

 How Are Concussions Diagnosed?

 A child who has a head injury needs to be checked by a health care provider (such as a doctor, nurse practitioner, or physician assistant).
 To diagnose a concussion, the health care provider will:

 - ask about how and when the head injury happened